 Initiative Promote housing affordability and availability Goal Increase the availability of affordable housing.
 Meet housing needs of seniors and persons with developmental disabilities for existing Valdez residents and potential new residents.
 Purpose Lack of affordable housing stymies short and long term growth.
 Objective to Accomplish Conduct housing needs assessment and develop housing action plan.
 Potential Partners: City, AHFC, private land owners NPRHA, various lending agencies.
-Milestones / Metrics Set measurable goals and program in 2016 2016 Timeline June: Revised RFP for the Housing Needs Assessment to be brought directly to the City Manager / City Council (Commission wants to fast-track the process and does not wish to weigh-in on revisions made by City Staff) Send supplemental note from Commission to the City Manager and Council to emphasize what an important issue housing is for the community and the Commission's desire to see this initiative move forward in a proactive and timely way; Is a housing strategy document needed to move forward to address questions of land availability, zoning and abatement, etc.?
-Request work session w/ City Council, Mayor, and City Manager to revisit the Council's expectations of the EDC and the EDC's expectations in terms of moving actions forward July: Send out RFP and award project Launch Housing Needs Assessment study July-September: Engage w/ study compilation process, public process, etc. September: Complete housing needs assessment Offer "sneak preview" of study to business community w/ purpose of asking them to engage in policy creation and provide input October: Assess findings of study and move forward with a housing action plan
+Milestones / Metrics Set measurable goals and program in 2016 2016 Timeline July: Revised RFP for the Housing Needs Assessment to be brought directly to the City Manager / City Council (Commission wants to fast-track the process and does not wish to weigh-in on revisions made by City Staff) Request work session w/ City Council, Mayor, and City Manager to revisit the Council's expectations of the EDC and the EDC's expectations in terms of moving actions forward - Lisa will work w/ City Manager to coordinate this meeting; will provide Council with latest version of the Strategic Initiatives document to review prior to meeting Talking points for meeting w/ Council to be included in meeting request: housing; zoning and abatement / code enforcement; recommendation to have a City employee rather than a contract employee (taking over Lamar's position); boat maintenance and repair needs assessment Lisa will add more info to the Strategic Initiatives document regarding housing; will provide to Commission by second meeting in July September: Send out RFP and award project Launch Housing Needs Assessment study September-December: Engage w/ study compilation process, pu: Complete housing needs assessment Offer "sneak preview" of study to business community w/ purpose of asking them to engage in policy creation and provide input

-Reach out to potential partners November: Host mini-summit of potential players to discuss how to move forward in both this project as well as housing needs as a whole (open to building community and public) Pilot Project / Immediate Next Step June: Revised RFP for the Housing Needs Assessment to be brought directly to the City Manager / City Council Send supplemental note from Commission to the City Manager and Council to emphasize what an important issue housing is for the community and the Commission's desire to see this initiative move forward in a proactive and timely way Request work session w/ City Council, Mayor, and City Manager to revisit the Council's expectations of the EDC and the EDC's expectations in terms of moving actions forward Housing Statistic Snapshots: Source: City of Valdez Valdez-Socioeconomic Indicators December 2015 Background: A large proportion of Valdez's housing stock is older and less efficient, and over a quarter of the city's housing stock is in mobile homes.
+October: Assess findings of study and move forward with a housing action plan Reach out to potential partners November: Host mini-summit of potential players to discuss how to move forward in both this project as well as housing needs as a whole (open to building community and public) Pilot Project / Immediate Next Step July: Request work session w/ City Council, Mayor, and City Manager to revisit the Council's expectations of the EDC and the EDC's expectations in terms of moving actions forward - Lisa will work w/ City Manager to coordinate this meeting; will provide Council with latest version of the Strategic Initiatives document to review prior to meeting Lisa will add more info to the Strategic Initiatives document regarding housing; will provide to Commission by second meeting in July Housing Statistic Snapshots: Source: City of Valdez Valdez-Socioeconomic Indicators December 2015 Background: A large proportion of Valdez's housing stock is older and less efficient, and over a quarter of the city's housing stock is in mobile homes.
 This combined with the harsh climate result in Valdez residents spending an average of 13% of their income on household energy, more than comparison Southcentral communities, according to AHFC 2014 Housing Assessments.
 Median Monthly Rent Increase Valdez: One-year increase = 8%; four-year increase = 11% Alaska: One-year increase = 3%; four-year increase = 13% Homeowners with mortgage paying > 30% of income for housing 2013 = 19.3% 4-year change =02% 1-year change = +3% Renters paying >30% of income for housing 2013-27.5% 4-year change: -19% 1 year change: -5%